Locations:

 What common conditions and disorders affect the inner ear?

 Your hearing and your sense of balance rely on a healthy inner ear.
-Several conditions and disorders can affect your inner ear.
-Some inner ear conditions, such as acoustic neuroma or Ménière disease, can affect your hearing and your sense of balance.
+The most common inner ear conditions and disorders that can get in the way of this include:

 How do healthcare providers diagnose inner ear problems?

-Healthcare providers use several tests to diagnose inner ear problems, particularly problems with balance.
-Here are a few examples of inner ear tests:
+Healthcare providers use several tests to check the inner ear and diagnose inner ear problems, including:

 Advertisement